 Temba Bavuma and Dean Elgar to captain South Africa in white-ball and Test cricket respectively

-Temba Bavuma to captain South Africa in limited-overs cricket with Dean Elgar taking the reins in Test matches; Proteas director of cricket Graeme Smith says former captain Quinton de Kock will "still play integral role in the team's leadership group"
+Temba Bavuma to captain South Africa in limited-overs cricket with Dean Elgar taking the reins in Test matches; Bavuma is first black player to captain side; Graeme Smith says former captain Quinton de Kock will "still play integral role in the team's leadership group"

 Wicketkeeper-batsman De Kock had held both positions but will now return to the ranks with Bavuma leading the Proteas into the 2021 and 2022 T20 World Cups and 2023 50-over World Cup and Elgar in charge for the next cycle of the World Test Championship.